reflex-dev/reflex-web/docs/ui/overview.md

 app.add_page(about, route="/about")
 ```

 In this example we add a page called `index` at the root route.
-If you're running in `dev` mode, you can access it at `http://localhost:3000`.
+If you `reflex run` the app, you will see the `index` page at `http://localhost:3000`.
 Similarly, the `about` page will be available at `http://localhost:3000/about`.